fnalways/terminus-docs/docs/manual/tasks/language-appearance.md

 4. To use a built-in wallpaper, browse and select from the provided images.
 5. To add a custom wallpaper:

    a.
-Click <i class="material-icons">add_photo_alternate</i> and navigate to the target folder on your computer.
+Click <i class="material-symbols-outlined">add_photo_alternate</i> and navigate to the target folder on your computer.

-   b. select your desired image file.
+   b.
+Select your desired image file.

    c.
 Click **Confirm** or **Open** to set it as your wallpaper.